BA (Hons) Philosophy, Politics and Economics with a Placement Year

 Structure

-In your third year you'll spend 9 to 12 months in a full-time placement.
+In your third year you will spend nine to 12 months in a full-time placement.

 Compulsory Modules